dimitri/pgloader/pgloader.1.md

 	    Reads the data from the standard input stream.

+      - *FILENAMES MATCHING*

+        The whole *matching* clause must follow the following rule:

+	        [ ALL FILENAMES | [ FIRST ] FILENAME ] MATCHING ~<>

+        The *matching* clause applies given *regular expression* (see above for exact syntax, several options can be used here) to filenames.
+        It's then possible to load data from only the first match of all of them.

 	The *FROM* option also supports an optional comma separated list of *field* names describing what is expected in the `CSV` data file.